vikjusko/CV/README.md

 ## Hobbies

-Hot Yoga: to relax my mind and improve my physical wellbeing
+- Hot Yoga: to relax my mind and improve my physical wellbeing
-Travelling: everywhere and as often as possible
+- Travelling:  everywhere and as often as possible
-Singing: mostly in a car now but I graduated from Jazz School as a solo singer
+- Singing: mostly in my car but I did graduate from Jazz School as a solo singer